macbre/phantomas/README.md

 * biggestResponse: the size of the biggest response
 * fastestResponse: the time to the last byte of the fastest response
 * slowestResponse: the time to the last byte of the slowest response
+* medianResponse: median value of time to the last byte for all responses

 ### localStorage